dk0m/CraftUnhook/README.md

 Reading NTDLL allowed developers to fetch a clean syscall stub of the desired function, but now since we can fetch the service call service number (SSN) with the Exception Directory of NTDLL, craft a stub and overwrite the hooked stub with it, We really don't have any reason to read NTDLL from disk, it's also very suspicious behaviour for a process and is monitored by AVs/EDRs.

 ## Usage
-Checking if a function is hooked
+Checking if a function is hooked:
 ```cpp
 if (craftunhook::isHookedByHash(hashes::ZwQueryInformationProcess))
     printf("[!]
 ZwQueryInformationProcess is Hooked!\n");
 ```

+Calling the function after being unhooked then restoring it to the original hooked state:
 ```cpp
 // if you don't care about the NTSTATUS return, you can use the CLEAN_CALL macro.
 // this will unhook the function (if its hooked), proceed with the users call and then restore it (if it was hooked) to its original state.